 Our work is closely related to two major research thrusts: hierarchical RL and target-driven visual navigation.

 {\bf Hierarchical reinforcement learning.} Previous work has studied hierarchical reinforcement learning in many different ways.
 One is to come up with efficient methods to accelerate the learning process of the general hierarchical reinforcement learning scheme.
-As in \cite{nachum2018data}, the authors introduced an off-policy correction method. \cite{levy2017hierarchical} and \cite{levy2018hierarchical} proposed to use Hindsight Experience Replay to facilitate learning at multiple time scales.
+As in \cite{nachum2018data}, the authors introduce an off-policy correction method. \cite{levy2017hierarchical} and \cite{levy2018hierarchical} propose to use Hindsight Experience Replay to facilitate learning at multiple time scales.
 Though these methods' performance are impressive, they typically assume the sub-goal space for the higher level policy is the state space.
 However, in the object search task, the RL system takes the image as the state representation, these methods are not directly applicable since the higher layer can hardly propose an image as a sub-goal for the lower layer to achieve.

 Other methods designate a separate sub-goal space for hierarchical reinforcement learning.
-For example, \cite{kulkarni2016hierarchical} defined the sub-goal space in the space of entities and relations, such as the ``reach'' relation they used for their Atari game experiment.
-Sub-tasks and their relations were provided as inputs in \cite{andreas2017modular} and \cite{sohn2018hierarchical}.
-Closer related to our work, \cite{das2018neural} adopted \emph{\{exit-room, find-room, find-object, answer\}} as the sub-goal space to learn a hierarchical policy for the Embodied Question Answering task.
-For the same task, \cite{gordon2018iqa} chose \emph{\{navigate, scan, detect, manipulate, answer\}} as the possible sub-tasks, while the reinforcement learning methods were mainly applied for learning high-level policy, i.e. planning over the pre-trained or fixed sub-tasks.
-More recently, \cite{gordon2019should} integrated symbolic planning as an additional sub-task.
+For example, \cite{kulkarni2016hierarchical} defines the sub-goal space in the space of entities and relations, such as the ``reach'' relation they use for their Atari game experiment.
+Sub-tasks and their relations are provided as inputs in \cite{andreas2017modular} and \cite{sohn2018hierarchical}.
+Closer related to our work, \cite{das2018neural} adopts \emph{\{exit-room, find-room, find-object, answer\}} as the sub-goal space to learn a hierarchical policy for the Embodied Question Answering task.
+For the same task, \cite{gordon2018iqa} chooses \emph{\{navigate, scan, detect, manipulate, answer\}} as the possible sub-tasks, while the reinforcement learning methods are mainly applied for learning high-level policy, i.e. planning over the pre-trained or fixed sub-tasks.